igearfs/nlm_api_wrapper_public/README.md

 >   - ICD10 - functioning
 >   - RXNorm - in progress

+## End Goal
+To build upon this making a massive health care monitoring system on a personal and global level.

 ## Overview

 The NLM API Integration project provides a seamless interface for interacting with the National Library of Medicine (